Shehariyar-F-S/Migrants-Rights-Guidance-Platform/README.md

 Web chat UI built with Streamlit

 🧱 Architecture
-Indexing step (offline)
+1. Indexing (offline)

-Load all PDFs from data/ (e.g. DUBLIN REGULATIONS.pdf and other guides).
+Load all PDFs from a data/ folder (for example, DUBLIN REGULATIONS.pdf and other guides)

-Split pages into overlapping chunks.
+Split pages into overlapping text chunks

-Create embeddings with a Sentence‑Transformer model (e.g. all-MiniLM-L6-v2).
+Create dense embeddings with a Sentence‑Transformer model (for example, all-MiniLM-L6-v2)

-Store embeddings, text, and metadata (including source filename) in a persistent ChromaDB collection (e.g. dublin_chroma).
+Store embeddings, chunk texts, and metadata (including source filename) in a persistent ChromaDB collection (for example, dublin_chroma)

-Retrieval & generation (online)
+2. Retrieval & generation (online)
 For each user question:

-Embed the question with the same model.
+Embed the question with the same Sentence‑Transformer model

-Retrieve top‑k similar chunks from Chroma.
+Retrieve top‑k similar chunks from Chroma

-Build a legal‑style prompt: “Answer only from this context; if not present, say you don’t know.”
+Build a legal‑style prompt: “answer only from this context; if not present, say you don’t know”

-Call Llama 3 running locally via Ollama to generate a concise answer.
+Call Llama 3 running locally via Ollama to generate a concise answer

-Optionally display which PDF each answer is grounded in.
+Optionally display which PDF each answer is grounded in

-User interfaces
+3. User interfaces

-CLI: ask questions in the terminal, get a text answer.
+CLI: ask questions in the terminal and receive answers as plain text

-Web UI (Streamlit): chat‑style interface with history, suitable for demoing in a browser.
+Web UI (Streamlit): chat‑style interface with history, suitable for demoing in a browser

 📂 Project structure
-Example layout (simplify/adjust if your repo differs):
+Example layout (adjust if your repo differs):

 text
 .
-├── data/
-│   ├── DUBLIN REGULATIONS.pdf
-│   └── other_documents.pdf
-├── db/                      # Chroma persistent data (auto‑created)
+├── app.py                # Streamlit web UI
 ├── index_pdfs.py         # One‑time (or occasional) indexing script
 ├── query_cli.py          # CLI question‑answer interface
 ├── dublin_rag.py         # Core RAG logic (rag_answer function)
-├── app.py                   # Streamlit web UI
 ├── requirements.txt
+├── README.md
+├── data/                 # Input PDFs (not committed if sensitive) │   ├── DUBLIN REGULATIONS.pdf
-└── README.md
+│   └── other_documents.pdf
-🔧 Setup
+└── db/                   # ChromaDB persistent data (generated) 🔧 Setup
-Clone the repository
+1. Clone the repository
 bash
 git clone https://github.com/<your-username>/migrants-rights-guidance-platform.git
 cd migrants-rights-guidance-platform
-Create and activate a virtual environment (optional but recommended)
+2. (Optional) Create and activate a virtual environment bash python -m venv .venv
+# macOS / Linux
+source .venv/bin/activate
+# Windows
+# .venv\Scripts\activate
+3. Install dependencies
 bash
-python -m venv .venv
-source .venv/bin/activate  # on Windows: .venv\Scripts\activate
-Install dependencies

-bash
 pip install -r requirements.txt
-A typical requirements.txt for this project might include:
+A typical requirements.txt:

 text
 langchain